UpShadow/Hello-World/README.md

-# Olá, Mundo!
+# Hello, World!
  First Git and Github course repository

 Repository created during a youtube class!

-Essa linha eu adicionei diretamente no site!
-QUE IMPRESSIONANTE!
+This line i added directly in site!
+HOW AWESOME!